erieriF/FS2Scripts/README.md

 # Information

-These are scripts for [The Final Stand 2](https://www.roblox.com/games/133815151/) that I've created.
+These are scripts for [The Final Stand 2](https://www.roblox.com/games/133815151/) that I've created / collected.

 Some scripts may be outdated, broken or patched.
 Depends on what exploit you are using.